ClementLancien/convertToEntrezGeneID/README.md

                    7    1769315_at             2540239.1

-                   We want to split line 8 to obtain :
+           We want to remove each versionning :

                               EGID                  BDID
                    0    1769308_at                853878